 If you read yesterday’s post, you’ll remember I left off by letting you know I was in Corral A (what?!).
-And that I’m gonna do some good ol’ fashioned complaining in this post.
+And that I’m gonna do some good ol’ fashioned complaining.

 Also, the race was not chip timed.
-There were digital clocks at every mile and of course most people had their Garmins or phones or whatever they use, but no official times.
+There were digital clocks at every mile.
+Plus, most people had their Garmins or phones or whatever they use, but no official times.
 Speaking of the mile markers, they were brown…at night.
 If it weren’t for the digital clocks (or my running app) I easily could’ve missed them.
 (I didn’t even see the one for mile 1.
 I noticed the one at mile 2 when people had stopped to take pictures by it.

 The finish line was literally a line drawn on the ground(!) – no banner or balloons or anything.
 I was looking around so hard at the end because I wanted to make sure I finished in under 40 minutes, but I didn’t see where the actual finish line was until just seconds before I crossed it.

-They did light up the castle and have Tinkerbell fly down before the race, and they had fireworks and confetti at the start.
-It was very Disney-esque, but what about the normal non-Disney running stuff people have come to expect?
+They did light up the castle and have Tinkerbell fly down before the race.
+They also had fireworks and confetti at the start.
+It was very Disney-esque.
+But what about the normal non-Disney running stuff people have come to expect?
 Put up a banner at the finish, by golly!

 Also, while I’m on this track of complaining, let’s talk about our “medals.”
 They’re cute, but they’re rubber.
 They’re not even actual medals.
 Again, if this 5k hadn’t been a billion dollars ($105(!)), then I wouldn’t be so grumble grumble about it…